k-paxian/dart-json-mapper/README.md

 }
 ```

-Go ahead and create a `build.yaml` file in your project root directory.
-Then add the
+Go ahead and create / update `build.yaml` file in your project root directory with the following snippet:
-following content:

 ```yaml
 targets: